- Acquisition support. We represented Southwestern Energy Company in the sale of its local distribution company subsidiary.

 - Trading compliance.
 We represented a financial institution with regulatory issues relating to its natural gas- and electricity-trading activities.

 - Trading regulation.
-We are advising on the financial services and other regulatory issues relating to the formation of an oil and gas trading entity dealing in physical and financial instruments.
+We are advising on the financial services and other regulatory issues relating to the formation of a oil and gas trading entity dealing in physical and financial instruments.

 - US pricing investigation.
-We assisted a major international energy distributor in various investigations conducted by the FTC, Congress and various state attorneys general into the company’s pricing practices and in connection with a claimed “price gouging” investigation post-Hurricane Katrina.
+We assisted a major international energy distributor in various investigations conducted by the FTC, Congress and various state Attorneys General into the company’s pricing practices and in connection with a so-called “price gouging” investigation post-Hurricane Katrina.